 The Best Galapagos Day Trips and Diving With Starting Prices and Locations

-The Tunnels Tour, $95 snorkelling, Isabela – sharks, seahorses, penguins, sea turtles, stingrays, eagle rays, blue-footed boobies, underwater tunnels
+The Tunnels Tour, $95 snorkeling, Isabela – sharks, seahorses, penguins, sea turtles, stingrays, eagle rays, blue-footed boobies, underwater tunnels

-Kicker Rock, $100 snorkelling, $150 diving, San Cristobal – sharks including hammerheads, sea turtles, stingrays, eagle rays, sea turtles, sometimes sunfish and dolphins
+Kicker Rock, $100 snorkeling, $150 diving, San Cristobal – sharks including hammerheads, sea turtles, stingrays, eagle rays, sea turtles, sometimes sunfish and dolphins

-Gordon Rocks, $150 diving, Santa Cruz – the main reason to go on this scuba diving tour is for the nearly guaranteed chance of see hammerhead sharks
+Gordon Rocks, $150 diving, Santa Cruz – the main reason to go on this scuba diving tour is for the nearly guaranteed chance of seeing hammerhead sharks

 It’s hard to reduce the tour prices.
 The main reason is the tour operators have to pay a permit for each location they visit on a per person basis.
 There is a schedule of when the tour operators can visit a certain location.
 Plus gas or distance travelled adds more to the price.